zenml-io/zenml/docs/book/mlops_stacks/artifact_stores/overview.md

 with ZenML use the Artifact Store that is part of the active Stack as the location where artifacts are kept.

-If you need to store a particular type of pipeline artifacts in a different medium (e.g. use an external model registry to store model artifacts, or an external data lake or data warehouse to store dataset artifacts), you can write your own [Materializer](../../developer-guide/materializer.md) to implement the custom logic required for it.
+If you need to store _a particular type of pipeline artifacts_ in a different medium (e.g. use an external model registry to store model artifacts, or an external data lake or data warehouse to store dataset artifacts), you can write your own [Materializer](../../developer-guide/materializer.md) to implement the custom logic required for it.
+In contrast, if you need to use an entirely different storage backend to store artifacts, one that isn't already covered by one of the ZenML integrations, you can [extend the Artifact Store abstraction](./custom.md) to provide your own Artifact Store implementation.
 {% endhint %}

 In addition to pipeline artifacts, the Artifact Store may also be used as a